The biggest financial mistake a person can make is not having a retirement financial plan

 A final note

-Follow these 10 financial tenets to wise retirement planning.
+These 10 financial tenets to wise retirement planning is going to be very effective if you follow them with discipline.
 Emerge financially secure for your retired life.

 What have you planned for your retirement?
 What are your views on these 10 doctrines of retirement planning?
 You can let us know in the comment section.